LEVESON INQUIRY:CULTURE, PRACTICE AND ETHICS OF THE PRESS

 Leveson asks whether the effects of that experience has governed his ethical behaviour since, although Myler's explanation as to what happened exonerated him.

-Colin Myler fmr NotW ed at : saying paper scored highly in staff survey on ethics etc by early 2011
+Colin Myler fmr NotW ed at #leveson : saying paper scored highly in staff survey on ethics etc by early 2011

-Myler recounts being sacked from Sunday Mirror for publishing story which a judge ruled prejudiced trial of Lee Bowyer
+Myler recounts being sacked from Sunday Mirror for publishing story which a judge ruled prejudiced trial of Lee Bowyer #Leveson

 YR: